carsonfenimore/libcamlite-rs/README.md

     libcam.setCallbacks(mycb);
     libcam.run();

-You should then see output like the following:
+You should then see output on the command line every second or so indicating received frames:

     low: 31 calls in past 1.0325267 seconds; 30.023436 calls/sec
     h264: 31 calls in past 1.0341291 seconds; 29.976913 calls/sec